ls1intum/Artemis/docs/dev/guidelines/client.rst

 2. Do not introduce new types/values to the global namespace.
 3. Shared types/interfaces should be defined in 'types.ts'.
 4. Within a file, type definitions should come first.
 5. Interfaces and types offer almost the same functionality.
-To ensure consistency, choose ``interface`` over ``type`` whenever possible
+To ensure consistency, choose ``interface`` over ``type`` whenever possible.

 .. code-block:: ts